EpicCatto/BCC-Student-Searcher/README.md

 # BCC Student Searcher
-BCC Student Searcher is a powerful Bangkok Christian College Student searcher written by [NotThatUwU](https://github.com/NotThatUwU) for fun, **BUT not released for the public becouse incase teacher found this so they cant find my database 😄**
+BCC Student Searcher is a powerful Bangkok Christian College Student searcher written by [NotThatUwU](https://github.com/NotThatUwU) for fun, **BUT not released for the public because incase teacher found this so they cant find my database 😄**

 ### Currently available Function
 * Input Student ID